Take One Last Breath

 "Take One Last Breath" (formerly known as "Pedestrians Is Another Word for Speedbump") is a song by Canadian metalcore band Abandon All Ships.
 It was released as the first single from their debut album, Geeving.
-The single was released on iTunes on June 29, 2010, followed by the music video being released on June 30, 2010, where it premiered on VH1.
+The single was released on iTunes on June 29, 2010, followed by the music video being released on June 30, where it premiered on MuchMusic.

 Background

-The song was written by the group prior to the release of their self-titled EP.
-At that time, "Take One Last Breath" was titled "Pedestrians Is Another Word for Speedbump".
+At that time of release for their self-titled EP, "Take One Last Breath" was titled "Pedestrians Is Another Word for Speedbump".
 Angelo Aita explained that the song name was changed because the band "changed the song completely...so it's like a new name for a new song" and that Universal Music Canada, "wanted [Abandon All Ships] to shorten [the song title] because it was really long."

+The song was featured on Warped Tour's 2011 compilation album.

+Composition

+The song was written by the group prior to the release of their self-titled EP and was the second song they wrote.
+The track was produced by Mark Spicoluk who also produced their debut studio album, Geeving.